Our transportation infrastructure must be “future proofed” to meet the challenges of rising sea levels and increased flooding.

-Bipartisan infrastructure legislation (such as the recently passed IIJA) authorizes a generational investment in new and upgraded transportation facilities – roads, bridges, rail, ports, airports, and public transit.
+Bipartisan infrastructure legislation (such as the recently passed IIJA) authorizes a once in a generational investment opportunity in new and upgraded transportation facilities – roads, bridges, rail, ports, airports, and public transit.
 Many new transportation projects will be in coastal areas, home to almost forty percent of Americans.
 There is growing evidence that more severe storms and rising sea level pose a risk to transportation infrastructure in coastal areas.

-This webinar will examine the steps that governments are and could be taking to make sure that new transportation investments are resilient to risks posed by coastal storm flooding and rising sea levels.
+During this webinar, hear from federal and state government and civil society on the steps that governments are and could be taking to make sure that new transportation investments are resilient to risks posed by coastal storm flooding and rising sea levels.

 - Are there new approaches or tools that can strengthen resilience of transportation investments to coastal storms and rising sea levels?